Help

 • Section 7 : see description in « Main window – Chain Editor » section above.

 • Section 8: Song’s Structure view.
 To enable, select View/Song’s structure or CTR-U. The structure is build from the Section Markers created by the user or from the bracketed comments in the chords editor.
 While the song is playing the Structure view will show which part (Section) is playing.
-To set the Song tick (while stopped) or the Song Start tick (while playing), right-click on a section.
-While playing, double click on a Section and the song will jump to that section at the end of the current section.
+To set the Song tick (while stopped or paused) or the Song Start tick (while playing), right-click on a section.
+While playing or recording, double click on a Section and the song will jump to that section at the end of the current section.
 A dot will appear beside the section to indicate the jump.
 Also, a temporary green GoTo marker will be shown in the looper view.
-Finally, the Structure view and jump functionality can be controlled via these shortcuts:
+While a song is stopped a double click on a section will set the song tick at this section.
+The Structure view and jump functionality can be controlled via these shortcuts:

 • CTR-Down: select next section